Meet the Team

 Mireille Kious

-Mireille Kious is a multilingual, visionary executive with over 20 years of global experience in strategic visioning, organizational development, fundraising, marketing, and project management.
-Originally from Stockholm, Sweden, Mireille's international journey has taken her through Venezuela, Spain, and Australia before ultimately settling in Cleveland—her husband's hometown—after the two met aboard a boat in Thailand.
+Mireille Kious is a multilingual, visionary executive with over 25 years of global experience in strategic visioning, organizational development, fundraising, marketing, and project management.
+Originally from Stockholm, Sweden, Mireille's international journey has taken her through South America, Europe, and Australia before ultimately settling in Cleveland—her husband's hometown—after the two met aboard a boat in Thailand.

 Her professional career began in Europe, where she worked with Siemens before earning a Master’s degree in Business Marketing from the University of Sydney.
 Since relocating to Cleveland, Mireille has dedicated her expertise to the nonprofit sector, advancing missions in human rights, cancer care, addiction recovery, education (both public and private), and the Cleveland International Film Festival.